Fleepn1Fan/Spm-BGM-Randomizer/Readme.md

 # SpmBgmRandomizer
 This is a mod for Super Paper Mario that shuffles every in-game background music.
-It works with Riivolution or Dolphin/Usb-loader Gx
-#### This mod currently only works on windows, but a Linux/MacOS version will *probably* be developed in the future
+## Powered by Wiimms ISO Tools (WIT) and VGAudio
+## Installation & Requirements
+Install the newest release for your pc
+All you need is an SPM ISO or WBFS and the program folder with all the subfolders placed correctly
 ## How to use:
-### Patcher version (More likely to crash)
--Extract Spm ISO in a folder called spm
--Put SpmBgmRandomizer in the same directory as Spm and Replace folder
--Open SpmBgmRandomizer
+-Open SpmBgmRando.exe
--Backup recommended before randomizing
+-Go to 'File > Extract ISO/WBFS' and select your SPM file
+-Go to 'File > Select sound folder' and select the extracted sound folder (R8P/files/sound)
+-Check the tracks you want to randomize
+-Create a backup 'Options > Create backup folder' before randomizing
--select "Randomize BGM"
+-select "Randomize"
--Rebuild the ISO
+-Rebuild the ISO/WBFS 'File > Rebuild ISO/WBFS'

-### Riivolution version (Recommended)
--Put SpmBgmRandomizer.exe in the same directory as SpmBgmRandomizer folder and Replace folder
--Open SpmBgmRandomizer.exe
--Backup recommended before randomizing
--Select "Randomize BGM"
--Put Riivolution and SpmBgmRandomizer folder in your sd root

-### Don't forget to restore bgm from backup before randomizing again
+### Don't forget to restore the files from backup 'Options > Load backup folder' before randomizing again